VaradGhodake/Gitbook-Competitive-Coding-Notes/Algorithms/BinarySearch.md

 Iterative solutions are quicker than the recursive ones. <br />

+Monotonous function questions are interesting.
+You have to find the optimal value of a variable between min and max, not an array eg: bouquet and boat capacity questions below

 It's necessary to understand where BS terminates.
 This can answer a lot of questions.
 It's the start when you want to check the appropriate place for a num in sorted array <br />
 Decide what direction we have to go in case of equality.
 Minimum of such solutions or maximum, etc <br />